Bart the Murderer: Plot

-After having an unlucky day, Bart loses control of his skateboard during a downpour.
-He crashes down the stairwell of the Legitimate Businessman's Social Club, a Mob bar owned by the Springfield Mafia.
+After forgetting his permission slip at home, Bart misses out on a field trip to the chocolate factory and spends the day licking envelopes with Principal Skinner.
+On the way home, he loses control of his skateboard during a downpour and crashes down the stairwell of the Legitimate Businessman's Social Club, owned by the Springfield Mafia.

 At the club, mob boss Fat Tony and his henchmen, Legs and Louie, are inhospitable towards Bart at first.
 They are soon impressed by his ability to pick winning horses and make excellent Manhattans.
-After Fat Tony hires him as the club's bartender and errand boy, Bart starts wearing Rat Pack suits and allows the Mob to store a truckload of stolen cigarettes in his bedroom until they can be fenced.
+Fat Tony hires him as the club's bartender and errand boy, and Bart starts wearing Rat Pack suits and allows the Mob to store a truckload of stolen cigarettes in his bedroom until they can be fenced.
+After a news story about a hijacked truck of Laramie cigarettes, Lisa asks "Bart, is your boss a crook?"
+He says "I don't think so…but it would explain an awful lot."

-After Bart is given detention for trying to bribe Principal Skinner, resulting in him being late to serve Manhattan cocktails to a rival gang, the mobsters confront Skinner and the next day, he is announced as missing.
-As it becomes apparent that Skinner has been murdered, Bart rushes to confront Fat Tony at the bar after a nightmare about Skinner's ghost and his own execution.
-While Bart is there, the police raid the bar and arrest the mobsters.
-Bart is subsequently placed on trial for Skinner's murder.
+Bart is given detention for trying to bribe Principal Skinner, and is unable to attend his new workplace on time to serve Manhattans to a rival gang at a meeting.
+The mobsters confront Skinner, who is reported missing the next day.
+As it becomes apparent that Skinner has been murdered, Bart rushes to confront Fat Tony at the club after a nightmare about Skinner's ghost and his own execution.
+While Bart is there, the police raid the club and arrest the mobsters.
+Bart is subsequently placed on trial for Principal Skinner's murder.

-At the trial, Fat Tony, Legs and Louie lie to the court, saying Bart killed Skinner and claim that he is the ringleader of the mafia, even Homer falls for their lies when he is called to testify.
-Bart is found guilty and Judge Snyder is about to give Bart a certain death sentence when Skinner, unshaven and disheveled, bursts in the courtroom, and he explains to everyone what happened to him.
+At the trial, Fat Tony, Legs and Louie say Bart killed Skinner and that he is the kingpin of the Springfield mafia.
+Homer, when called to testify, finds the claims plausible.
+Bart is found guilty and Judge Snyder is about to give Bart a certain death sentence when Skinner, unshaven and disheveled, bursts into the courtroom, and explains to everyone what happened to him.
 Fat Tony and his henchmen visited Skinner's office and left sheepishly after Skinner scolded them for interfering in student discipline.
-When he returned home that day, Skinner became trapped beneath stacks of old newspapers in his garage and lay stuck there for a week before finally realising he had to get out himself when nobody came to his aid.
+When he returned home that day, Skinner became trapped beneath stacks of old newspapers in his garage and lay stuck there for a week before finally coming up with his own escape plan.

-Bart is cleared of all charges, despite the prosecution's unsuccessful attempt to have Skinner's speech stricken from the record.
-Bart quits Fat Tony's gang after learning that the bromide is true: crime does not pay.
+Bart is exonerated, despite the prosecution's unsuccessful attempt to have Skinner's speech stricken from the record.
+Bart quits Fat Tony's gang and tells him that the bromide is true: crime doesn't pay.
+Fat Tony says, "Yeah, you're right" and drives off in a limousine.
+The incident is the basis for a TV movie, Blood on the Blackboard: The Bart Simpson Story starring Richard Chamberlain as Skinner, Joe Mantegna as Fat Tony and Neil Patrick Harris as Bart.
+After learning the family won't receive royalties for the movie, Homer says he knows who the real crooks are: "those sleazy Hollywood producers!"
+The credits then roll with the executive producers being shown over Homer's face.